NIS2 Compliance in 2026: Compliance Doesn’t Have to Mean Complexity

 4. Ensuring integrity, resilience, and governance

-• Release Lifecycle Management: Enforce environment based quality gates so only validated artifacts progress through each stage.
+- Release Lifecycle Management: Enforce environment based quality gates, customized through templates or Policy as Code (PaC) to act as a single point of control, so only validated artifacts progress through each stage.
 By automating approvals and providing compliance insights, you reduce risks, accelerate releases, and ensure final software integrity which are essential for any regulation.

-• Evidence Management: Ensure that only fully tested and verified releases are distributed, to meet NIS2 compliance requirements and promote greater confidence in the software supply chain.
+- Automated Evidence Collection: Replace manual audit methods by generating machine-readable records of security, quality, and compliance checks.
+Ensure that only fully tested and verified releases are distributed, to meet NIS2 compliance requirements and promote greater confidence in the software supply chain.

 Why Choose JFrog?